esnet/esnet-smartnic-hw/README.md

 https://github.com/esnet/esnet-smartnic-fw

 The OpenNIC shell and SmartNIC designs are built with the AMD (Xilinx) Vivado software tool suite.
-The current release supports development with Vivado version 2022.1.1.
+The current release supports development with Vivado version 2022.1.1, running on Ubuntu 20.04 LTS.

+The ESnet SmartNIC platform is made available in the hope that it will be useful to the networking community.
+Users should note that it is made available on an "as-is" basis, and should not expect any technical support or other assistance with building or using this software.
+For more information, please refer to the LICENSE.md file in each of the source code repositories.

+The developers of the ESnet SmartNIC platform can be reached by email at smartnic@es.net.

 ## Repository Structure and Dependencies